 The Central Bedfordshire and Luton Historic Environment Record (HER) is a key source of information for every aspect of Central Bedfordshire and Luton's historic environment, from the earliest human activity (125,000 years ago) through to the twentieth century.
 All Scheduled Monuments and Listed Buildings of Special Architectural or Historic Interest are recorded together with ancient woodlands, historic parks or gardens and field systems.
 Buried remains and may demolished buildings are also included.

-This material is available for use by all, including the Council’s officers, planners, developers, consultants, schoolchildren, students and the public.
-It is also the prime source for identifying Heritage Assets for inclusion in Heritage Statements as required to accompany planning application I accordance with Planning Policy Statement 5 (March 2010).
+This material is available for use by all, including our officers, planners, developers, consultants, school children, students and the public.
+It is also the prime source for identifying Heritage Assets for inclusion in Heritage Statements as required to accompany planning application in accordance with Planning Policy Statement 5 (March 2010).
 A charge is normally applicable for the provision of data for commercial reasons.

 The HER comprises a computer database with text and maps.
 The digital Record is supported by an archive of fully referenced written information.
 Around 35,000 photographs slides and digital images including aerial photographs are held together with historic and modern maps.
 HER staff always welcome offers of new information or potential new entries.